chainer/chainer/docs/source/tutorial/train_loop.rst

 the CPU is used and these will be NumPy arrays.
 However, it is possible to move or create these arrays on the GPU as well, in which case they will be CuPy arrays.
 Fortunately, CuPy uses an API that is nearly identical to NumPy.
-This is convinient because in addition to making it easier for users to learn (there is almost nothing to learn if you are already familiar with NumPy), it often allows us to reuse the same code for both NumPy and CuPy arrays.
+This is convenient because in addition to making it easier for users to learn (there is almost nothing to learn if you are already familiar with NumPy), it often allows us to reuse the same code for both NumPy and CuPy arrays.